-Hong Kong leader ‘fully welcomes’ proposed electoral reforms
+Hong Kong leader ‘fully welcomes’ proposed electoral changes

 She also said the central government authorities are “very sincere and very committed in trying to move towards the objective of universal suffrage,” which was promised to Hong Kong under the Basic Law, the city’s mini-constitution that was drawn up when the British handed Hong Kong to China in 1997.

-Universal suffrage would give Hong Kong voters the right to vote for the city’s leader.
+Universal suffrage would give Hong Kong voters the right to vote for the city’s leader, although only candidates approved by Beijing would be allowed to run.

 Hong Kong has in recent months cracked down on dissent, and most of the city’s opposition figures — including pro-democracy activists and former lawmakers — are in jail or in exile.

 About 100 people, most of whom are pro-democracy activists and supporters, have been charged under the city’s sweeping national security law since it was implemented in June.
+The NPC imposed the law on Hong Kong, bypassing the Legislative Council, saying it was necessary to restore order after increasingly violent anti-government protests in 2019.

 The legislation criminalizes secession, subversion, collusion with foreign forces to intervene in the city’s affairs and terrorism.